jahbini/halvalla/README.md

 {tag,...} = require 'halvalla-react'
 ```

-2. set up the environment render to HTML directly with Teacup
+2. set up the environment render to HTML directly with internal rendering
 ```
-{tag,...} = require 'halvalla-teacup'
+{tag,...} = require 'halvalla'
 ```
 3. set up the environment for Mithril
 ```